 The clinical laboratory sciences department provides innovative non-credit training solutions for healthcare professionals.
 Courses are offered with clinically relevant skills and practical applications to enhance the care of patients.
-Participants can gain hands-on experience to prepare them for entry into a health professions career, prepare for licensure examinations and certifications, or enhance their skill set for advancement.
+Participants can gain hands-on experience to prepare them for entry into a health professions career, prepare for certification examinations, or enhance their skill set for advancement.